v-baosu/MB-320-Microsoft-Dynamics-365-Supply-Chain-Management-Manufacturing/Instructions/Labs/M2 Manage manufacturing processes.md

 11. Close the **Resources** page.

-### Exercise \#4:†Create an operation, assign relations and create a route
+### Exercise \#4:¬†Create an operation, assign relations and create a route

-The company you are consulting has decided to produce a series of†ebooks†for a client.
+The company you are consulting has decided to produce a series of¬†ebooks¬†for a client.

 The production manager at USMF, wants to create an operation for the finished